MeetGandhi/Reconstruction-of-Trajectory-recorded-with-Missing-Markers/README.md

 To leverage the quickly trained WGAN features with TCN which had a hard time training, an ensemble network was trained showing a starting validation RMSE error of ~ 117 and eventually a test RMSE error of ~24 after the training ended.
 As a result TCN seems to have increased WGAN's test RMSE error.

+### Long Short Term Network

+LSTM was trained with the same hyperparameters as mentioned in [A Neural Network Approach to Missing Marker Reconstruction](https://github.com/Svito-zar/NN-for-Missing-Marker-Reconstruction).
+The training session for LSTM started with exceptionally low validation RMSE error of ~14 (test RMSE error for other networks) and ended with test RMSE error of ~2.
+As expected LSTM is unmatched in time-series sequence to sequence generation task.
+However, in order to lower down the test RMSE error further, various other ensemble neural networks were devised with a combination of LSTM and another neural network.

 # Customization

 You can experiment with the hyperparameters of the network by changing the same in the file code/utils/flags.py present in each of the network's folder.